pfrazee/local/docs/readme.md

 pfraze 2013

- > It is recommended that you view this documentation in Local rather than Github, as Github does not handle relative links as expected.
+ > It is recommended that you view this documentation from within Local rather than Github, as Github does not always handle relative links as expected.

 ## Overview